Daytime Enrichment Offerings: Fall 2018

 INSTRUCTOR: Kimball King

-Join us as the Friday Center hosts a morning movie screening of the 1949 film noir masterpiece, The Third Man, followed by a discussion led by noted film professor, Kimball King.
+Join the Friday Center for a free screening of the 1940 original black and white version of the romantic comedy, The Shop Around the Corner, followed by discussion led by noted film professor, Kimball King.

 Kimball King is professor emeritus of English and adjunct professor of dramatic art at UNC-Chapel Hill.
 King co-lectured/taught/began one of the first film criticism courses in the US in 1965.
 His books and articles have focused on American, British, and Irish dramatic art.
 King has taught film noir topics in a series of classes for Oxford University and The Friday Center.

 Each course varies from $15-$25.
 Payment must accompany registration.
 Make checks payable to the Friday Center.